Competency-based EMT Program Tracking Sheet (2017)

 The Virginia Competency-based EMT program, outlined below, requires that individual/training entity offering the program be accredited in order to have non-certified EMT-Instructors teach the program.

-Currently certified EMT-Instructors may make use of the program, however without accreditation, they must ensure that a certified EMT-Instructor is present for all instruction as required in the EMS Rules and Regulations 12VAC5-31.
+Currently certified Education Coordinators may make use of the program, however without accreditation, they must ensure that a certified EMT Education Coordinator is present for all instruction as required in the EMS Rules and Regulations 12VAC5-31.

 Competency-based EMT Program Outline